 Associate of Science (A.S.) in Accounting

 Students wishing to pursue a Bachelor's degree in Accounting after their graduation from Volunteer State should declare themselves as Accounting - A.S.
 (TTP) majors.
 This is one of the Tennessee Transfer Path degrees designed to facilitate a smooth transition to a 4-year public college in the state of Tennessee.
-More information about this degree can be found at the Tennessee Transfer Path homepage.
+More information about this degree can be found on the Tennessee Transfer Path homepage.

 Business - Accounting Concentration - A.A.S.

-Students wishing to earn a 2-year degree from Volunteer State and then going to work in an accounting-related field should pursue the A.A.S. degree.
+Students wishing to earn a 2-year degree from Volunteer State and then go to work in an accounting-related field should pursue the A.A.S. degree.
 The Accounting Concentration is designed to prepare students for work in a supporting role within the accounting system.
-Duties performed by this person are generally in a para-professional capacity and include accounts receivable management, accounts payable management, tax preparation assistance, general ledger maintenance and cash control.
+Duties performed by this person are generally in a para-professional capacity and include accounts receivable management, accounts payable management, tax preparation assistance, general ledger maintenance, and cash control.
 The A.A.S. graduate could be expected to assume responsibilities represented by titles including Full-charge Bookkeeper, Accounting Office Manager, Assistant Accountant, or General Ledger Manager.
 More information about this degree, and the courses required in the curriculum, can be found by looking at the online Catalog.